Healthy Homes Assessment Ōtāne

 Insulation Ōtāne

-Insulation for underfloor and ceilings is a requirement for all rent houses as of July 1st, 2019.
-Property managers and landlords must make sure the insulation meets this new standard.
-In some instances, an existing insulation on the ceiling or in the subfloor space might require to be added or replaced.
+Underfloor and ceiling insulation has been compulsory for all rent homes since July 1, 2019.
+Property managers and landlords should make sure that the insulation meets the new quality.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space might require to be replaced or replaced.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The more high the R-value, more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3